LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part2.md

 </table>

 The plain text information is converted to bytes according to ASCII codes, and the FileHash is converted from hexadecimal.
+As I mentioned before, it's important to not this mix these two conversions.

 ## PseudoToken
-A struct which holds all the data for creating a Token.
+A PseudoToken is a struct which holds all the data for creating a Token.
 This is the whole struct:
 {% highlight C# %}
 public struct PseudoToken
 {